Sioux Quartzite: Geology

 The Sioux Quartzite is extremely resistant to erosion, and has formed a topographic high through most of Phanerozoic time.
 It was inundated by Phanerozoic seas during the periods of maximum sea level, and subsequent erosion removed these sedimentary units.
-For this reason, the only geologic units to sit atop the Sioux Quartzite are of Cretaceous age, deposited when a large portion of North America was covered by the Cretaceous Interior Seaway.
+For this reason, the only geologic units to sit atop the Sioux Quartzite are of Cretaceous age, deposited when a large portion of North America was covered by the Western Interior Seaway.

 Many present-day outcrops of Sioux Quartzite were exposed by glacial erosion during the Quaternary.
-Some of these have been dated with the cosmogenic radionuclides beryllium-10 and aluminium-26 to determine how long ago the Laurentide Ice Sheet retreated from the Upper Midwest.
+Some of these have been dated with the cosmogenic radionuclides beryllium-10 and aluminium-26 to determine how long ago the Laurentide ice sheet retreated from the Upper Midwest.
 These dates show that southwestern Minnesota was last covered in glacial ice at least 500,000 years ago.

 Use in buildings

 Several mansions and other notable buildings have been built using Sioux Quartzite.
 These include: